mhimavamshi/loganalysis/README.md

 3. Multiple cores/processors aren't utilized (horizontal scaling)

 ##### Ideas that may improve
-[X] Use multiprocessing or threading (though GIL or context switching might not make it efficient)
+[x] Use multiprocessing or threading (though GIL or context switching might not make it efficient) [ ] Use Async I/O or mmap
-2. Use Async I/O or mmap
+[x] Buffering/Chunking
-[X] Buffering/Chunking
+[x] Check if regex is a bottleneck and split and other approaches could benefit [ ] Clean the code
-[X] Check if regex is a bottleneck and split and other approaches could benefit
+[ ] dynamic chunking

 ### **Multi processing**
 1. Without pooling: